terascope/standard-assets/docs/operations/drop_field_conditional.md

 # drop_field

-This `drop_field_conditional` processor drops a field from a [DataEntity](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindow](../entity/data-window.md) based on the specified conditions.

-The conditions can be either matching a regex or passing a data-mate [Field Validation](https://terascope.github.io/teraslice/docs/packages/data-mate/overview#Field-Validations) function.
+The `drop_field_conditional` processor drops a field from [DataEntities](https://terascope.github.io/teraslice/docs/packages/utils/api/classes/dataentity) or [DataWindows](../entity/data-window.md) based on the specified conditions.
+The conditions can be either a regex or a [Field Validation](https://terascope.github.io/teraslice/docs/packages/data-mate/overview#Field-Validations) function.
 There is also an `invert` option to drop fields that don't match a regex or don't pass the validation function.
+Only a regex or a validation can be specified, if both are configured the job will throw an error.

 ## Usage

 ### Conditionally Drop a field from a document
-Here is an example.

-Example Job with a regex
+Example of a job using the `drop_field_conditional` processor and a regex configured

 ```json
 {